 If you have a hotel-branded credit card, you'll earn points instead of miles, but the idea is still the same.

 For example, the Hilton Honors American Express Surpass® Card offers 130,000 Hilton Honors bonus points after you spend $2,000 on eligible purchases within the first 3 months of Card Membership.
 Plus, you can earn an additional 50,000 Hilton Honors bonus points after you spend a total of $10,000 in purchases on the card at any of the Hilton family hotels in the first 6 months.
 The annual fee is $95.
 Earn 12 bonus points per dollar on eligible purchases with a Hilton hotel or resort, 6 points per dollar at U.S. supermarkets, U.S. restaurants and U.S. gas stations and 3 points per dollar on almost everything else.

-When it comes to redeeming those points, however, you're limited to what Hilton allows, including:
+When it comes to redeeming those points, however, you may be limited to what Hilton allows, including:

 - Hotel stays